NetX-lab/Yala/README.md

 - Co-running target NFs with synthetic benchmarks to obtain throughput under different traffic profiles and contention levels.

 #### 2.2.1.
 Note: before you start
+- Scripts may contain hardcoded parameters, e.g. PCIe address is set to `0000:03:00.0` for NFs.
+Please manually adapt our scripts to your own environment.
+Some of the fields that should be modified:
+    - Absolute path
+    - Username (DPU, host)
+    - DPU hostname
+    - PCIe address
+    - Application-specific parameters, e.g. parameters of `DPDK Pktgen`.
-- Please adapt our scripts to your own environment, e.g. adjusting the environment variables.
-For scripts that are not mentioned in the documentation, you can refer to the details of them and use them as helpers.
+- For scripts that are not mentioned in the documentation, you can refer to the details of them and use them as helpers.
 - In case the profiling can not be done due to environment limitations, e.g. you do not have a BF-2 SmartNIC in hand, we provide example training sets and testing sets of FlowMonitor in `profile/flowmon` so that you can still test model training and throughput prediction (jump to [offline training](#23-offline-training)).

 #### 2.2.2.
 Contention level of synthetic benchmarks